February 26, 2019

 A small pull-out drawer refrigerator.
 If you are well organized and play Tetris, then you can easily fit 4-5 days worth of food in there.
 We even managed some craft brews amongst the meals.
 See note below on electricity.

-A standard propane gas two burner stove and two tanks of propane.
+A standard propane gas two burner stove.

-Some basic pots and pans, cups, cutlery, cutting board, and a towel.
+Kitchen Kit for rent with some basic pots and pans, cups, cutlery, cutting board, and a towel.

 A sink that is vacuum pump operated.
 The freshwater tank on board holds a little more than 5 gallons.
 There is also a dump tank for holding sink wastewater.
 This isn’t sewage – just sink water.